safaa-alnabulsi/dsr-serverless-course/README.md

      $ pip install -r requirements.txt

+_Note:_ to deactivate an active environment, use

+     $ conda deactivate

+## Configuring your local CLI with AWS

 Before using aws-cli, you need to configure it with your AWS credentials.
 You can create a user in https://console.aws.amazon.com/iam/ and export the credentials csv.